Ghaayathri-Devi-K/Create-Aspire/README.md

   ## USAGE
   In the folder MATLAB, the computational verification of both the theorems is present.
   In the folder named FALSTAD, .txt files are present.
-Those files are meant to be imported FALSTAD simulation platform From the simulations, the recorded experimental details are in the Observations.xlsx file.
+Those files are meant to be imported FALSTAD simulation platform From the simulations, the experimental details are recorded in the Observations.xlsx file.

-# AUTHOR
+### AUTHOR
 Ghaayathri Devi K